 For the Leader in You

 Many entrepreneurs and managers are frustrated because their staff members don’t get the job done with a high degree of excellence and attention to detail.
-And they worry that little things like typos and the big things like not getting back to clients quickly enough will cost them their reputation and clients or promotions.
+And they worry that little things like typos, and big things like not getting back to clients quickly enough, will cost them their reputation and clients or promotions.
 Does this sound familiar?

 Are you tired of work feeling like a four-letter word?
 Everybody says that you’ll enjoy your work and be more successful if you maximize your strengths, but how do you do that?
-You have a job that offers no opportunity at best and feels dead end at worst.
+You have a job that seems to offer no opportunity at best, and feels dead-end at worst.